gvcgo/vdocs/docs/faq.md

 ### 4. Is it safe to use **VMR**?

 Of course.
 All the SDKs are downloaded from the official websites or github releases.
-You can check the version info [here](https://github.com/gvcgo/resources).
+You can check the version info [here](https://github.com/gvcgo/vsources).

 ### 5. Where does **VMR** store the envs for SDKs?

-In **$HOME/.vm/vm_env.sh**.
+In **$HOME/.vm/vmr.sh** or **$HOME/.vmr/vmr.fish**.

 ### 6. What is reverse proxy？

 **https://gvc.1710717.xyz/proxy/** is deployed on CloudFlare for github accelerations.
+It's totally free.